JerBouma/ThePassiveInvestor/README.md

 to the underlying stocks (i.e. High Yield, Super Dividends, Equal Weighted).
 This is quickly reflected when looking for a S&P 500 ETF as there are over 20 different ETFs available.

-With this program and the accompanying spreadsheet, I wish to make investment decisions easier to make and manage.
+With this program, I wish to make investment decisions easier to make and manage.

 ![](Images/programExample.png)